Understanding Integrations

 While data silos represent the high level view of the technologies used by a company, the datapoints and subdatapoints for each integration provide a detailed breakdown of all personal information kept in all systems used.

-Transcend Data Mapping auto-generates a company's Data Inventory: a centralized, up-to-date catalog of your company's systems (represented as data silos) and personal data (represented as datapoints and subdatapoints).
+Transcend's Discovery products auto-populate your Data Inventory: a centralized, up-to-date catalog of your company's systems (represented as data silos) and personal data (represented as datapoints and subdatapoints).

 A company's Data Inventory view starts with data silos, which can be included in a few ways: